 Now, go back to "Tips" and check the settings.

-4.1 Do you want to scroll down to load more data → "Yes, why not?" so check the box for scroll down.
+4.1 Do you want to scroll down to load more data → "No, this web page does not need to be scrolled." so uncheck the box for scroll down.

 4.2.
 Do you want to scrape more pages?→ "Yes", so check the box for pagination.